-- All IO is provided over Hydra2 networks allowing port to port routing. - Large total system size of up to 8192 crosspoints per router. - Allows for 48KHz and 96KHz sample rates to be used simultaneously across the network. - Very low latency (<2.5 mS A-A, <0.5 mS D-D). - Simple screened cat5e or fiber interconnection of IO to consoles.
+- All IO is provided over Hydra2 networks. - Large total system size of up to 8192 crosspoints per router. - Allows for 48KHz and 96KHz sample rates to be used simultaneously across the network. - Very low latency (<2.5 mS A-A, <0.5 mS D-D). - All IO available on the console network allowing port to port routing. - Simple cat5e or fiber interconnection of IO to consoles.